 Symptoms vary from one type of porphyria to the next.
 Cases are generally classified into one of three groups, which include:

 The conversion of porphyrins into heme requires the action of special proteins called enzymes.
 Genes control the action of enzymes.
-A flawed gene (or genes) can stop the body from making one or more of these enzymes.
+An altered gene (or genes) can stop the body from making one or more of these enzymes.
 This creates a lack of heme and a build-up of porphyrins, which causes the signs and symptoms of porphyria.

 Common triggers include: